BrentLayne/llm-prompts/src/llm-prompts/code-change-planning-instructions.md

-# Planning Instructions for LLM-Assisted Software Implementation
+# Instructions for How to Plan LLM-Assisted Code Changes

-These instructions are primarily for a Large Language Model (LLM) to follow, with a senior human software developer acting as collaborator and reviewer.
+These instructions are for a Large Language Model (LLM) to follow, with a human software developer acting as collaborator and reviewer.
 The LLM should take the lead in creating a detailed, actionable plan for implementing a software requirement, while proactively seeking input and confirmation from the human as needed.
 Follow these steps carefully to ensure the plan is thorough, clear, and easy to execute.

 ---